solliancenet/tech-immersion-data-ai/day1-exp1/README.md

         ,[TargetStockLevel]
         ,[LastEditedBy]
         ,[LastEditedWhen]
-    FROM [sales].[dbo].[stockitemholdings]
+    FROM [sales_YOUR_UNIQUE_IDENTIFIER].[dbo].[stockitemholdings]
     ```

-27. Now that we have our two external tables added, we will now join those two external tables and two internal tables with a new SQL query to demonstrate how you can seamlessly combine all these data sources without having to copy any files or with separate queries or additional processing of that data. **Right-click** the **sales** database, then select **New Query**.
+23. Now that we have our two external tables added, we will now join those two external tables and two internal tables with a new SQL query to demonstrate how you can seamlessly combine all these data sources without having to copy any files or with separate queries or additional processing of that data. **Right-click** the **sales_YOUR_UNIQUE_IDENTIFIER** database, then select **New Query**.

     ![The sales database and New Query menu item are highlighted.](media/ads-new-query.png 'New Query')

-28. Paste the following into the new query window:
+24. Paste the following into the new query window:

     ```sql
     SELECT i.i_item_sk AS ItemID, i.i_item_desc AS Item, c.c_first_name AS FirstName,